vmware-archive/vsphere-storage-for-docker/docs/internal/ConfigDB_state.md

 * BrokenLink -> NotConfigured - by admin `config rm` command
 * BrokenLink -> BrokenLink -  noop
 * BrokenLink -> SingleNode or MultiNode - no direct transition, the Config DB has to go through NotConfigured first.
-  * However, a vDVS service may first find out the state is BrokenLink, then admin does 2 commands and then vDVS service may directly transfer it's internal state to MultiNode or SingleNode
+  * However, a VDVS service may first find out the state is BrokenLink, then admin does 2 commands and then VDVS service may directly transfer it's internal state to MultiNode or SingleNode

 ### From SingleNode

 Transition from SingleNode means the admin live-reconfigured the Config DB.
-On the node where the operation happened, the admin CLI will refresh the vDVS service which will find out the new state from the DB.
+On the node where the operation happened, the admin CLI will refresh the VDVS service which will find out the new state from the DB.

 On other nodes, the discovery will find out about the change to `MultiNode` only, and will issue a warning to the admin  - since we do not know what was the intent.